nacho-chicken/RetroLauncherXX/README.md

 Please read the release notes in order to determine whether your device and version of muOS is compatible.

-If you download the source, `sourceinfo.txt` instead includes information about which muOS commits these files were branched from.
+If you download the source, `sourceinfo.txt` includes information about which muOS commits these files were branched from.

 Versions of RetroLauncher XX in the Releases tab are designed for stable